 No, it’s actually the law that you can walk on private land in Scotland as long as you keep to the Scottish Outdoor Access Code.
-Click here to find a copy of the code and Click here to see access rights.
+Click here to see access rights.

 There are many things in here to consider, but, the main things to be aware of when accessing private land is;